Buying a home together as a first-time buyer and existing homeowner

 Updated:

-Buying a home together can be incredibly exciting, especially when one partner is stepping onto the property ladder for the first time and the other has previous homeownership experience.
+Buying a home together can be incredibly exciting, especially when one partner is step-ping onto the property ladder for the first time and the other has previous homeownership experience.

 Understanding your joint mortgage options

-They can match you with lenders whose criteria align best with your specific circumstances, potentially securing more favourable terms or better interest rates than you might find by yourself.
+They can match you with lenders whose criteria align best with your specific circum-stances, potentially securing more favourable terms or better interest rates than you might find by yourself.

 Using existing equity wisely

-Leveraging equity from one partner's existing property can significantly boost your deposit, reduce mortgage costs, and open up more favourable mortgage deals.
-You can access this equity efficiently through options like remortgaging or property sales, ensuring optimal timing and maximizing the benefits based on your individual financial goals.
+You can access this equity efficiently through options like remortgaging or property sales, ensuring optimal timing and maximising the benefits based on your individual financial goals.

 Businessperson's Hand Protecting Balance Between Percentage Red Cubic Block And House Model On Wooden Seesaw